bcc-code/bcc-membership-docs/single-sign-out.md

 If you select POST request, ```userId``` will be sent in JSON body of a request.

+EXAMPLE: Based on configuration shown in image, Sign Out would try to send GET request to ```http://mockserver:555/logout?userid=USERID```

-Your app responsibility is to clear any local session of user in question (dont bother with Auth0 session, it gets cleared by Sign Out itself) and return Sign Out request with status 200.
+Your app responsibility is to clear any local session of user in question and return Sign Out request with status 200.